-Welcome to the second destination of your Shift Expedition® on Strategic Narrative.
+Welcome to the second chapter of this Shift Guidebook® on Strategic Narrative.

 Previously we talked about why the Hollywood model of storytelling doesn’t apply well to business in a digital age, and why we need a new kind of narrative that engages audiences as co-creators.

 The foundation of this new kind of narrative is shared purpose.

 Purpose has become a popular concept recently.
 But I’ve found that there are different kinds of purpose.
 Most narratives only address the first kind.
 A few address the second.
 The most powerful address all three.

 A Purpose TO is what you deliver to your stakeholders.
 It is the value you create by selling and delivering your product or service.
 Most marketing and communications is focused on this level of purpose and why a person should transact with the company as a customer, employee, partner or investor.

 A Purpose FOR is what you contribute to the wider community.
 It is not just what you sell, but why you sell it.
 It is your values as much as your value.
 This includes corporate social responsibility but extends into the broader brand position in the marketplace.

 A Purpose WITH is what you create with others.
 It is a shared goal to which everyone contributes.
 It is not just what you sell TO or do FOR others, but what everyone can do.
 Where a purpose TO is about transaction and a purpose FOR is about contribution, a purpose WITH is about co-creation.

 A good test of a purpose TO and a purpose FOR is whether something would make sense to put on a t-shirt.